mypy: Python Static Type Checker

 When to use mypy

 Use mypy when you want to catch type-related bugs before runtime by adding static type checking to a Python project.
 It is the most established Python type checker with broad ecosystem support, making it a reliable default for projects that are adopting type annotations incrementally.
-For faster checking or tighter VS Code integration, consider pyright; for an emerging alternative from the creators of Ruff, see ty.
+For tighter VS Code integration and checking of unannotated code, consider pyright, which is slower than current mypy despite older claims to the contrary; for an emerging alternative from the creators of Ruff, see ty.

 Key Features